Oliver Williams, Professional Dip Therapeutic Counselling

 I require 2 days’ notice (48 hours) for cancellations in order for charges to be avoided.

-If you are facing financial difficulties but require counselling contact me.
 I keep limited space for concessions because I know that psychological distress can result in lost or reduced income.
+Contact me and we'll talk it through.

 Maps & Directions